MI9: Escape lines

-The routes used by the escape lines to smuggle airmen out of occupied western Europe.
+The escape lines used to smuggle Allied airmen out of occupied western Europe.

 Escape lines for Allied soldiers and airmen stranded behind enemy lines were created after the Dunkirk evacuation in June 1940.
 Most of the British soldiers left behind were captured or surrendered, but about 1,000 soldiers stranded in France declined to surrender, evaded capture by the Germans, and eventually made their way back to Britain with the help of escape lines.
 Initially, escape lines were created and financed by the citizenry of France and Belgium who opposed the German occupation of their countries.

 Many of the stranded soldiers made their way to Marseille in Vichy France, theoretically independent but a puppet state of Nazi Germany.
 Residents of Marseille created the Pat O'Leary Line to help the British soldiers in Marseille escape to neutral Spain, either by boat or by crossing the Pyrenees on foot.
 In July 1940, MI9 sent a young man named Donald Darling (code named "Sunday") to Spain and Portugal to help the fledging Pat line exfiltrate soldiers from France to Spain.
 In Nazi-occupied Belgium, Belgians created the Comet Line.
-MI9 became aware of Comet in September 1941 when a young woman, Andrée de Jongh, appeared unknown and unannounced at the British Consulate in Bilbao with a British soldier in tow who she had guided through German-occupied France all the way from Belgium.
+MI9 became aware of Comet in September 1941 when a young woman, Andrée de Jongh, appeared unknown and unannounced at the British Consulate in Bilbao with a British soldier in tow whom she had guided through German-occupied France all the way from Belgium.
 She promised to bring more soldiers if MI9 paid the Comet Line's expenses.
 A British diplomat, Michael Creswell (code named "Monday"), became the chief contact of the Comet Line in Spain.

 Darling headed MI9 operations in Portugal and later in Gibraltar.

 Working for the escape lines was arguably the most dangerous resistance activity in Europe and about one-half of the "helpers" (as they were called) were women, mostly young, who could travel with less difficulty and were less suspicious to the Germans than men.
-The Comet line initially rejected all MI9 assistance and advice except reimbursement for expenses ($200 to $300 in 1942 U.S. dollars for each airman or soldier delivered to Spain).
+The Comet line initially rejected all MI9 assistance and advice except reimbursement for expenses (about $400 in 1942 U.S. dollars, or $8,000 in 2025 dollars, for each airman or soldier delivered to Spain).
 The Pat Line also received financial assistance from MI9 and beginning in April 1942 accepted wireless operators sent to France by MI9 to improve communications between Marseille and MI9 headquarters.

 As Allied bombing of occupied Europe increased in 1942, the emphasis of the escape lines turned to rescuing and exfiltrating airmen who had been shot down or crashed in Nazi-controlled territory.
-The Germans succeeded in mostly destroying the Pat line and weakening the Comet line and additional lines were created, sometimes at the initiative of MI9.
+The Germans succeeded in mostly destroying the Pat line and weakening the Comet line.
+Additional lines were created, sometimes at the initiative of MI9.
 MI9 created the Shelburne Escape Line which exfiltrated downed airmen by boat from the coast of Brittany to England and in Operation Marathon set up a secret camp to shelter downed airmen in a remote forest until they could be rescued by Allied forces after the successful Normandy invasion of France.